From Frames to Clips: Training-free Adaptive Key Clip Selection for Long-Form Video Understanding: Limitation

 \section{Limitation}

 Although F2C effectively improves context management by providing temporally coherent and resolution-adaptive inputs, its performance upper bound is still constrained by the capability of the downstream VLM.
 Even when the correct frames or clips are selected, the final answer depends on the reasoning and comprehension ability of the VLM itself.
 As a result, limitations in temporal reasoning, spatial understanding, or multimodal alignment within the backbone model remain bottlenecks.
 Our method is thus complementary to future advances in Video LLM architectures, and its benefits may further amplify as more powerful backbone models become available.
+A further discussion and visualization are provided in Section~\ref{app:vis_f2c}.